lanl/RMC/rmc/docs/source/index.rst

-Renovating Monte Carlo (RMC) documentation
+Renovating Monte Carlo (RMC) Documentation
 ==========================================

 **RMC** is a Python library for sampling from high-dimensional distributions via Monte Carlo-like algorithms as well as advanced AI/ML-based generative models.

+We aim to provide a unified platform and benchmarking system including classical Monte Carlo (MC) samplers, Machine Learning (ML)-driven models, and models that integrate both components.

 It offers a *simple* API.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`examples` section for further information.

 Contents
 --------

 .. toctree::

-   usage
+   :maxdepth: 2
+   :caption: User Documentation

+   overview
+   prelim
+   examples
    api
+   zreferences

 .. note::